jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Platform-Agreement/Privacy-Policy.md

 (3) Any balance, coupon and other rights of yours shall be deemed as being given up by you and cannot be applicable for use anymore.
 You understand and agree that JD Cloud is unable to assist you recover the aforesaid service.
 Before submitting the cancellation application, please be sure to disassociate other relevant account information.
 For details, please contact our customer service.

-**6. The cancellation of the JD Cloud account shall not exempt or relieve any behavior of the account and relevant responsibilities before cancellation of such account.**
+6. **The cancellation of the JD Cloud account shall not exempt or relieve any behavior of the account and relevant responsibilities before cancellation of such account**.

 [JD Cloud Privacy Policy-PDF Download](https://docs-downloads.oss.cn-north-1.jcloudcs.com/Privacy-Policy-pdf.pdf)